Pierre St. Germain: Sinclair Expedition

 The Columbia Department was a loosely-settled fur trading district corresponding to the modern Pacific Northwest.
 Since 1818, it had been under joint British-American control, with the HBC assuming economic hegemony over the region following its merger with the NWC.
 Governor Simpson took an active interest in developing the HBC's presence in the department.
 In 1838, Simpson wrote in favor of a plan to settle residents of the Red River Colony in the region to counteract slowly growing numbers of American settlers.
 This plan received general company support, and orders were given to found agricultural settlements in the lowlands between the Puget Sound and Fort Vancouver, under a subsidiary entity named the Puget Sound Agricultural Company.
 Trader James Sinclair was appointed to lead the expedition, partially to remove his growing political influence in the colony, especially among fellow Métis settled in the area.

-A total of 121 settlers from 23 families accompanied Sinclair.
+A total of 121 settlers from 23 families, including St. Germain's, accompanied Sinclair.
 Many of the settlers were Métis living in the colony, generally with experience in the fur trade and the bison hunting held annually in the colony; recent restrictions on free trade in the colony had driven many to seek relocation.
 The leader of each family brought with them Red River carts.
 Men and older boys rode horseback, while women and children rode on carts.
 Supplies were kept extremely minimal, although provisions such as pemmican and tobacco were provided to the settlers by the HBC.
 St. Germain was accompanied on the journey by his wife and five of his six children.
 His oldest son Pierre stayed behind, possibly married by the time of the expedition.

 The party set out from Fort Garry on June 3, 1841.
 After passing through Fort Ellice and Fort Carlton, the party was ferried across the North Saskatchewan River to avoid Blackfoot raids.
 They briefly stopped at the small post of Fort Pitt, where Sinclair hired a Quebec Iroquois interpreter, much to the chagrin of Métis interpreters such as St. Germain, who considered the hire unnecessary.
 By August, the party reached the much larger HBC post at Fort Edmonton, where Sinclair hired another interpreter, Maskepetoon.

 From Fort Edmonton, the party entered the Rockies through the valley of the Bow River (the modern location of Banff).
 They crossed the Great Divide near the Goat Range and proceeded down the Kootenay, passing Lake Pend Oreille, and eventually reaching another HBC post at Fort Colvile.
 After acquiring further supplies, they reached Fort Walla Walla (or Fort Nez Percés) on October 4.
 The fort burned down on the night of their arrival, and the settlers were enlisted to save company property.
 They acquired batteaux and sailed down the Columbia River, interrupted by a portage at Celilo Falls, towards the HBC stronghold of Fort Vancouver.